How it works

 Example: testing a Stripe checkout flow

-Example: testing a Slack bot
+Example: testing Slack messaging workflows

 conversations.create API.
 It also supports OAuth flows if your app has an “Add to Slack” install step.